 You might have noticed that your motor makes a noise similar to white noise after tuning.
 The reasons for this can be seen by plotting the PID control signal and it's components on a G1 move:

-The PID signal has a large potion of noise introduced by the D term.
+The PID signal has a large portion of noise introduced by the D term.
 This isn't too much of a surprise since even small amounts of noise will be picked up by the D term as large gradients, and amplified.

+In order to reduce this noise, the D term can be set to zero, however this will increase overshoot and therefore have an effect on accuracy.
 When a G1 command is run on the Ender 3 example above, a tuned D value gives a maximum error of ± 0.07 steps.
 When using D=0, that error is increased to ± 0.1 steps, however the motor runs much quieter.
-This is still an order of magnitude better than the factory-default parameters, and is a matter of personal preference weighing up the sound of the motors against the decreased accuracy.
+This is still an order of magnitude better than the factory-default parameters.

 If you want failure to maintain the desired position to be reported, you must use the E parameter of the M569.1 command to set a suitable error threshold.
 This must obviously be higher than the maximum error that you get in mormal use.
 Therefore you will first need to run PID tuning so as to minimise the position errors, then you can take the highest residual error reported by the input shaping plugin and use an error threshold somewhat greater than that.